 Three of them.
 And because of these three blessings, our house is full of happiness–it is a cradle of fun, excitement, laughs, astronauts, princesses, baby dolls, lightsabers, as well as, to be sure, the regular flow of tears and fears (from both kids and parents alike).

-Ray Romano was correct when he said, “Having children is like living in a frat house – nobody sleeps, everything’s broken, and there’s a lot of throwing up.”
+Ray Romano was correct when he said that having children is a lot like living in a frat house: nobody sleeps, everything’s broken, and there’s a lot of throwing up.
 His point, I think, is so humorous because it can be universally validated by parents everywhere.
 He hits on something all parents experience, namely, the messiness of parenting.
 And it is a monotonous messiness: We are constantly finding toys and trinkets in the couch–along with candy, gum, and other sticky (messy) stuff.
 When kids are young, there is no let up.
 Monotony.
 But it is a holy monotony.
 Every loving parent will readily tell you that, despite the (constant) chaos and the (regular) hardships that come with parenting, they would not trade it for anything else.
 Give them the world, and they would throw it back.
 We parents love our kids.
 We parents love our work.
 Few would put it exactly this way, but every parent would agree with its basic sentiment: parenting, even with the monotony and mundane nature of the work itself, is nonetheless holy work.

 In the course of learning what it means to raise kids, as well as becoming the parent I want to be (as opposed to, at times, being the parent I actually am!), I have learned much about the significant role prayer plays in the process.
 As a result, I have come to develop a habit, one that I carry out without fail, every night before I go to bed.
 Each night, once the kids are fast asleep, I walk into their room, give them a brief passing gaze and then bow my head to pray.
 The prayers vary, though they are always built upon one thing: gratitude to God.
 I pray with a sincere thankfulness for the gift they are.
 I am undeserving, and I know it.
 Yet God is scandalously giving, and I will know that too.
 I pray without fail.
 Regularly.
 Monotonously.
 Their bedroom, littered with dolls and lightsabers, is holy ground for me.
 With the same reverence and regularity as the high priest who would do his holy work in the Holy of Holies, I do my holy work–every night, in the same way, around the same time, in an ever-sacred monotonous sort of way.